DHCross/eldritch-gm-tool-sui/README.md

 > The original HTML utilities and reference spreadsheets are still shipped alongside the app inside the repository.
 They can be opened directly if you prefer the legacy experience.

+## 🧙 Player Character Workflows

+- **Character Generator** – `/character-generator` rapidly produces leveled heroes by spending CP according to selected build philosophies.
+Ideal when you want a balanced, hybrid, or specialist archetype in a few clicks.
+- **Manual Character Builder** – `/character-builder` walks you through race/class/level selection and exposes plus/minus controls for every ability, specialty, and focus.
+It tracks CP budgets by level, enforces racial/class minima, reuses the generator math for validation, and lets you fine-tune characters before saving them to the roster.

 ## 🚀 Getting Started

 ### Prerequisites